 Take a break for a few days.
 If you are on a bad run of sessions, don’t be afraid to take some time out if you sense you may tilt

-Conclusion Tilt is an extremely important obstacle to overcome.
+Tilt is an extremely important obstacle to overcome at poker.
 It takes time, patience and humility to accept you are open to such a negative phenomenon that causes you to play badly.
 The best way to avoid it is knowing your triggers and being proactive so you recognise when you are likely to start tilting.
 If you can overcome your own demons of tilt, you stand a much better chance of making more money in the long run.

 I hope you enjoyed this article; the mental side of poker is critical to being a winner.
 Feel free to email us at info@texasholdemquestions if you think you need mental game coaching or want more information.

-What is a Bad Beat?
-A Bad Beat is the term given for a situation in poker when a player with a much stronger hand and in a mathematically favourable position nevertheless loses.
+A bad beat is the term given for a situation in poker when a player with a much stronger hand and in a mathematically favourable position nevertheless loses.
 It typically occurs with an unlikely turn or river card.
 A bad beat is usually associated with the idea that the player who got lucky made a bad call or play that should have been avoided.
-This is not always the case as a bad beat is also referred to when in fact the situation is a “cooler”, two incredibly strong hands battling.
-For Example, if Player A has A-A and Player B has K-K and they both move all in on a A-K-K board, that is not a bad beat as much as it is a cooler or cold deck.
-After all, Player B is not playing poorly by playing the K-K is he?
+This is not always the case as a bad beat is often incorrectly referred to, when in fact the situation is a “cooler”, two incredibly strong hands battling.
+For example, if player A has A-A and player B has K-K and they both move all in on a A-K-K board, that is not a bad beat as much as it is a cooler or cold deck.
+After all, player B is not playing poorly by playing the K-K is he?

 Don’t pull your hair out or let a bad beat effect your play.
-Try the tips below after you take a bad beat and you will have a better chance of continuing to play well.
+Try the tips below after you take a bad beat.
+You will have a better chance of continuing to play well.

 Next time you take a bad beat, smile at your opponent and remember these are the people that are helping you make money.